 Lynn F. Jacobs is a specialist in the art of Northern Europe in the fourteenth through mid-sixteenth centuries.
 She has published three books -- one on Netherlandish carved altarpieces, another on Netherlandish painted triptychs, and one on liminality in Netherlandish art.
 In addition, she has written numerous articles on Netherlandish painting, sculpture and manuscript illumination, and is particularly well known for her research on the art of Hieronymus Bosch.
-She has received research grants from the Belgian-American Educational Foundation and two fellowships from the National Endowment for the Humanities; in 1990 she was awarded the Arthur Kingsley Porter Prize, presented by the College Art Association for an especially distinguished article published in The Art Bulletin.
+She has received research grants from the Belgian-American Educational Foundation, two major fellowships from the National Endowment for the Humanities, and a research fellowship from the DAAD (Deutscher Akademischer Austauschdienst).
+In 1990 she was awarded the Arthur Kingsley Porter Prize, presented by the College Art Association for an especially distinguished article published in The Art Bulletin.
 Currently she is engaged in writing a book on German fifteenth-century triptychs, which is under contract with Amsterdam University Press.

 Netherlandish painting, sculpture and manuscript illumination, Netherlandish triptychs, Netherlandish carved altarpieces, German painted triptychs, liminality in Netherlandish art, Hieronymus Bosch